Jacksonport State Park

 Jacksonport State Park is a 164.7 acre Arkansas state park in Jackson County, Arkansas in the United States.
 The park contains the 1872 Jacksonport courthouse which served as the home of county government from 1872-1892.
 Furnished with regional items of historical significance, tours of the courthouse are available.
-Jacksonport served as an important steamboat stop and trading center at the confluence of the White River and Black River, until being bypassed by the Iron Mountain and Southern Railroad shortly after becoming county seat.
+Jacksonport served as an important steamboat stop and trading center at the confluence of the White River and Black River, until being bypassed by the Iron Mountain and Southern Railroad shortly after becoming the county seat.

 History

 The community of Jacksonport grew as a major commercial center in the mid-19th century.
 The town was militarily important during the American Civil War, and was where General M. Jeff Thompson formally surrendered the Confederate Army of Northern Arkansas to Union forces in 1865.
 In the 1870s the town was bypassed by the railroad, and rapidly declined thereafter as river freight shipment declined.
 The county seat was moved to Newport in 1891.

 The formation of a park began when the Jackson County Historical Society purchased the derelict courthouse for restoration in 1961.
 The area became a state park on June 5, 1965, and was added to the National Register of Historic Places (NRHP) on January 21, 1970.
 The park also contains the Jackson Guards Memorial, added to the NRHP in 1996.
 In 1967, the Mary Woods No. 2, a 1930s sternwheeler steamboat was donated to the park.
 It opened as a museum in May 1976.